Drenaix/commuters-duesseldorf-2014-2020/README.md

 # commuters-duesseldorf-2014-2020

-Welcome to my data cleaning & analysis of commuters to and from Düsseldorf' from 2014 to 2020.
+Welcome to my data cleaning & analysis of commuters to and from Düsseldorf from 2014 to 2020.

 ### The Dataset
 i_commuters = incoming commuters